 The Exchange proposes to adopt numerical thresholds that would qualify transactions as "Obvious Errors."
 These thresholds are similar to those in place under the Current Rule.
-As proposed, a transaction will qualify as an Obvious Error if the Exchange receives a properly submitted filing and the execution price of a transaction is higher or lower than the Theoretical Price for the series by an amount equal to at least the amount shown below:
+As proposed, a transaction will qualify as an Obvious Error if the Exchange receives a properly submitted obvious or catastrophic error notification (described below) and the execution price of a transaction is higher or lower than the Theoretical Price for the series by an amount equal to at least the amount shown below:

 Theoretical price Minimum amount

-Below \$2.00 \$0.25
+Below \$2.00 \$2.00 to \$5.00 \$0.25 0.40

-\$2.00 to \$5.00 0.40
+Above \$5.00 to \$10.00 0.40

 Above \$5.00 to \$10.00 0.50

-Above \$10.00 to \$20.00 0.80

-Above \$20.00 to \$50.00 1.00
+Above \$20.00 to \$20.00 1.00

-Above \$50.00 to \$100.00 1.50
+Above \$20.00 to \$30.00 1.50

 Above \$100.00 2.00

 Applying the Theoretical Price, as described above, to determine the applicable threshold and comparing the Theoretical Price to the actual execution price provides the Exchange with an objective methodology to determine whether an Obvious Error occurred.
 The Exchange believes that the proposed amounts are reasonable as they are generally consistent with the standards of the Current Rule and reflect a significant disparity from Theoretical Price.
 The Exchange notes that the Minimum Amounts in the Proposed Rule and as set forth above are identical to the Current Rule except for the last two categories, for options where the Theoretical Price is above \$50.00 to \$100.00 and above \$100.00.
 The Exchange believes that this additional granularity is reasonable because given the proliferation of additional strikes that have been created in the past several years there are many more highpriced options that are trading with open interest for extended periods.
-The Exchange believes that it is appropriate to account for these high-priced options with additional Minimum Amount levels for options with Theoretical Prices above \$50.00.
+The